Online selective conformal inference: adaptive scores, convergence rates and optimality: Results for informative selections

-Note that the condition $\alpha<1-\e{W(X)}$ is not restrictive; it excludes the too favorable situation where $W(X)\approx 1$ for which it is not possible to reach an $\alpha$ level error.
+Note that the condition $\alpha<1-\e{W(X)}$ is not restrictive; it excludes the too favorable situation where $W(X)\approx 1$ for which it is not possible to reach a too large $\alpha$ level error.
 By contrast, the condition $\alpha>1-B^*$ is a limitation when $B^*<1$, that is, when the variable $W(X)$ cannot be arbitrarily close to $1$: our results cannot accommodate error level smaller than

 This phenomenon is not new in batch multiple testing, and is referred to as criticality \citep{Chi2007}.
 We show here that it can also occur in the online setting when $B^*<1$ (that is, $\alpha^*>0$).